demisto/content/Packs/FeedIntel471/Integrations/Intel471Actors/Intel471Actors_description.md

-Fetch indicators from Intel471 Malware Indicator Stream feed..
+Fetch indicators from Intel471 Actors Stream feed.

 * **Username** - Email address to access the intel471.
 * **Password** - Api key to access the intel471.
+In order to get api key, enter https://titan.intel471.com/api .